beltram/rs-training/slides/match/if-let.md

 ## if let

-* if let can be used as shorter syntax for match but it can also be used in combination with else/else if/else if let
+* 'if let' can be used as shorter syntax for match
+* but it can also be used in combination with else/else if/else if let

 ```rust
 let favorite_color: Option<&str> = None;